-U.S. Geological Survey scientists embarked upon the USCG Healy on October 5th, 2013, from Dutch Harbor, Alaska.
-For nearly three weeks the USGS deployed two cavity ring-down spectrometers (CRDS) as part of this National Science Foundation expedition.
+In September 2013, the USGS deployed their CRDS on the R/V Pelagia in the Dogger Bank seep area of the Dutch sector of the North Sea.
+The goal of this research was to distinguish between diffusive and ebullitive flux of methane to the atmosphere from this shallow-water seep.
+Results were presented at the final meeting of the EU PERGAMON program in Kiel in November 2013.
+In October 2013, USGS scientists embarked upon the USCG Healy from Dutch Harbor, Alaska.
+For nearly three weeks the USGS deployed two CRDS systems as part of this National Science Foundation (NSF) expedition.
 One CRDS was used for multilevel air sampling to capture greenhouse gas gradients in the atmospheric marine boundary layer and the other collected water column samples for conventional determinations of methane concentrations.
 The USGS obtained over 6,000 km of continuous, real-time flux measurements in the western Arctic from the Chukchi Sea to the Amundsen Gulf.
 This research supports the DOE/NETL mission to assess gas hydrate stability and the role dissociating hydrates may play in global climate change.

 Between April 18 and May 3, 2013, USGS scientists used low-energy seismic sources to collect new information on gas hydrate reservoirs at two Joint Industry Partnership (JIP) Gulf of Mexico sites: Green Canyon 955 and Walker Ridge 313.
 This expedition, jointly planned by USGS, DOE, and Bureau of Ocean Energy Management (BOEM) also provided insight into the source of gas, migration pathways for the gas, the distribution of hydrate-bearing sediments, and the traps that hold the hydrate and free gas in place.
 These high-resolution data help to inform the BOEM effort to assess the resource potential of gas hydrates on the U.S. Outer Continental Shelf (see related Fire in the Ice article).
 A Department of Energy Office of Fossil Energy news release and Fire in the Ice news article provide more information on this expedition.